 The first to summit Larkya peak this season!
 And the only so far …… 26 April 2016

 The summit day started very early with Ang Sange Sherpa and Enos Rai as the guides.
 It was a long climb on snow slopes that are steep but they made it.
 It’s always the feeling of having achieved when on the summit, and you forget all the pain and the hardship endured.
-The weather held up offering an excellent view from the summit with the beautiful Manaslu in the backdrop.
+Likewise, the weather held up offering an excellent view from the summit with the beautiful Manaslu in the backdrop.

 Paul Anderson wrote: ‘New altitude record for myself atop Larkya Peak @6,249m/20,501ft!
 Spectacular Manaslu (the world’s 8th highest mountain) behind me.
 My dad Murray gave me this Aussie flag almost 20 years ago when I first left home, it’s been with me on all my travels and climbs around the globe since’